 All these factors contribute to an overall excellent diet which not only has a direct impact on their health but on their eggs as well.
+Remember: eggs are a reflection of what their hens eat; the healthier the diet, the healthier the egg they’ll lay.
 You can prove it by getting eggs from your local farmer’s market or your own healthy backyard chickens and comparing them to store bought ones.
 The latter ones will have a stronger flavor and a silkier texture.
 You’ll immediately see the difference in color and in the strength of the shell.

 There’s a clear and obvious difference between both the chickens’ health and the eggs that they produce, but what do the numbers say?